-To allow an investigation into the quality of drinking water and the associated organisational arrangements, and their impacts to take place, data was collected from reports and papers from parliamentary committees and proceedings, government departments, EU organisations and institutions, privately commissioned research, interviewee articles and conference presentations.
-The Times and Irish Times were also consulted to aid in the construction of a contemporary picture of the organisational set-up.
+To allow an investigation into the quality of drinking water and the associated organisational responses, and their impacts to take place, data was collected from a series of semi-structured interviews conducted with senior civil servants and managers in England/Wales, Ireland and Brussels.
+Interviewees were selected to help generate a contemporary understanding for the period 1970 and 2002.
+The information collected was supplemented with information derived from reports and papers from parliamentary committees and proceedings, government departments, EU organisations and institutions, privately commissioned research, interviewee articles and conference presentations.
+The Times and Irish Times were also consulted to aid in the construction of a contemporary picture of implementation.
 The quality of drinking water was ascertained from analysis of published annual reports on the quality of drinking water.

-Interviewees were selected to represent the organisations and individuals associated with the supply and regulation of drinking water.
-Directive 80/778/EEC was used to guide the timeframe of this project, because of the central and fundamental role it has played in drinking water regulation in the European Union (Breach, 1989; CEC, 1980; Collins, 1988; Kramer, 2000; NSCA, 2000; Semple, 1993).
+Interviewees were selected to represent the organisations and individuals associated with the transposition of Directive 80/778/EEC.
+This directive was selected, and subsequently served to guide the timeframe of this project, because of the central and fundamental role it has played in drinking water regulation in the European Union (Breach, 1989; CEC, 1980; Collins, 1988; Kramer, 2000; NSCA, 2000; Semple, 1993).
 In Ireland, a total of 19 interviews were undertaken with individuals from the Department of the Environment and Local Government (DOELG), the Environmental Protection Agency (EPA).
 Individuals from the providers of water services were also selected for interview, which included Dublin City Council, Fingal County Council, Rathdown County Council, and South Dublin City Council.
 In England/Wales, a total of 33 interviews were undertaken with individuals from the Department for Environment Food and Rural Affairs, the Office of Water Services (Ofwat), the Drinking Water Inspectorate (DWI), and WaterVoice.
 Representatives of the providers of water services in the London area, namely Thames Water and Three Valleys Water, in addition to individuals from national representative groups such as Water UK, were also selected for interview.
 At the EU level a total of 12 individuals were interviewed, being drawn from the EC and the European Parliament (EP).
 Individuals were also selected for interview from the European Union of National Associations of Water Suppliers and Waste Water Services (EUREAU).